-This unit provides a thorough introduction to the important institutions and processes that influence the ongoing development of law in Australia, their history, context and contemporary relevance.
+This unit provides you with a thorough introduction to the important institutions and processes that influence the ongoing development of law in Australia, their history, context and contemporary relevance.
 You’ll become equipped with the skills necessary to find, interpret, critique and apply legal knowledge in both its legislative and adjudicative mode.

 The topics covered in this unit include:

-- The Australian model of governance
+- The Australian legal system

 SCU lecturer, Adian Ricketts on the Legal Institutions and Process unit.